Current Research Projects:

 Health Disparities in Relationships, Well-Being, and Brain Dynamics Project

 Currently closed to new participants.
-This study aims to examine the loneliness (perceived social isolation) among sexual and underrepresented minorities, and prevent the development of PSI.
+This study aims to examine the loneliness (perceived social isolation) among minorities, and prevent the development of loneliness.

 The purpose of the National Institute of Aging funded CHASRS is to bring together sociological, psychological, and biological levels of analyses to bear on the relationships among, and mechanisms underlying, social isolation, feelings of loneliness, health, and the aging process.
 Social relationships are fundamental to emotional fulfillment, behavioral adjustment, and cognitive function.
 Recent research has shown that emotional closeness in relationships increases with age.
 Yet the number of social relationships decreases and social events triggering loneliness continue in older adults.
 Moreover, they are physically aging and tend to be less resilient so these psychosocial challenges could potentially leave them vulnerable to feelings of loneliness, dysphoria, elevated and prolonged neuroendocrine stress responses, and ill health.
 Feelings of social isolation and loneliness predict morbidity and mortality from broad based causes in later life even after controlling for health behaviors and biological risk factors.
 Understanding the antecedents of feelings of loneliness and their consequences for mental and physical health can thus be studied effectively in older adults and is particularly important because life expectancy has increased in the U.S., increasing dramatically the number of older adults.Funding from the National Institute of Aging has made it possible to study these issues in an interdisciplinary manner.
 Medical scientists, social scientists, behavioral scientists, and medical practitioners (e.g., geriatricians) work collaboratively under the auspices of the program project grant.
 The grants have also contributed to the development of new investigators (both M.D.s and Ph.D.s) in whose hands the future of the field rests.
 We, therefore, gratefully acknowledge the early funding by the John D. and Catherine T. MacArthur Foundation, the ongoing support by the National Institute of Aging, and the ancillary funding by the John Templeton Foundation.The Program Project Grant from the National Institute of Aging has made it possible to study these issues in an interdisciplinary manner.
 Medical scientists, social scientists, behavioral scientists, and medical practitioners (e.g., geriatricians) work collaboratively under the auspices of the program project grant.
 The Program Project Grant has also contributed to the development of new investigators (both M.D.s and Ph.D.s) in whose hands the future of the field rests.
 We, therefore, gratefully acknowledge the early funding by the John D. and Catherine T. MacArthur Foundation, the ongoing support by the National Institute of Aging.